matrix-org/matrix-spec-proposals/proposals/2002-rooms-v4.md

 ## Proposal

 The new room version is called "4".
-The only difference between v4 and v3 is that v4 rooms use the grammar for defining room IDs as proposed in MSC1884 - expressing room IDs as url-safe base64 rather than plain base64 for the convenience of client implementors.
+The only difference between v4 and v3 is that v4 rooms use the grammar for defining event IDs as proposed in MSC1884 - expressing event IDs as url-safe base64 rather than plain base64 for the convenience of client implementors.

 It is not proposed that servers change the default room version used when